Aliases for MAPKAPK5 Gene

 GeneCards Summary for MAPKAPK5 Gene

 MAPKAPK5 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 5) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase activity.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.

 UniProtKB/Swiss-Prot Summary for MAPKAPK5 Gene